speakeztech/mlir-tutorial/docs/tutorials/01-getting-started.md

 The `@` prefix isn't arbitrary.
 It distinguishes **symbols** (global names like functions) from **SSA values** (local values like `%result`).
 This matters during linking and optimization.
 The parser needs to know: "Is this a local value or a global reference?"

-The `func.func` part might seem redundant—why not just `func`?
+The `func.func` part might seem redundant, why not just `func`?
 Because **operations** are namespaced by dialect.
 This lets different dialects define their own operations without collisions.
 One dialect's `func` might mean "function definition" while another's might mean "function pointer."

 **`%result = arith.addi %arg0, %arg1 : i32`** - Arithmetic from `arith` dialect:
 - `%result` - **SSA value** (like a variable, but immutable)